 Not all campsites have identical amenities.
 Read the campsite information on the reservations website to see photos of campsites; check availability and fees; find out whether a specific site is wheelchair accessible, has access to water, bathouses or pit toilets, or has electric hookup; and learn other important information.

 When you've finished exploring for the day, settle in for a long night's sleep.
-Located approximately one mile from the park office are secluded areas for camping—areas so private there's often not another person in sight.
+Located approximately 1 mile from the park office are secluded areas for camping — areas so private that there is often not another person in sight.
 Both campgrounds are reached by trail and all supplies must be packed to the campsites.
 Campers must register at the visitor center.

-A one-mile trail leads to the forested camping area where each campsite has a grill, picnic table and two tent pads.
+Each family campsite has a grill, picnic table and two tent pads.
 Drinking water and vault toilets are provided.
-Foregoing a few of the comforts of home is worth it when every stream, tree and flower seems made just for you.
+Forgoing a few of the comforts of home is worth it when every stream, tree and flower seems made just for you.

 Crowders Mountain State Park